PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/pictures/HSL.png" width="280" border="10" />

-So briefly if you see two boxes that have same color, it means both of them to have almost the same H value and if one box has a lighter or darker color it means their 'I' value is different.
+So briefly if you see two boxes that have same color, it means both of them to have almost the same H value and if one box has a lighter or darker color it means their `I` value is different.
 For more precise, let see the difference between each value practically.
-On the 'test_images' folder, there is an image which is called 'straight_lines1'.
+On the `test_images` folder, there is an image which is called `straight_lines1`.

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/test_images/straight_lines1.jpg" border="10" />